Table of Contents

 Reasons to avoid vegetables and leaves

-- ” Plants want to kill you “: Plants cannot run away like the rest of the animals, so they developed a mechanism to prevent them from eating, mainly through toxins, and this is the main way of defense.
+• Plants want to kill you “: Plants cannot run away like other animals, so they developed a mechanism to prevent them from being eaten mainly by producing toxins and this is a way of defending themselves.
 Both science shows this and logic.

-- All nutrients are found in meat, fish, milk and some fruits.
+• All nutrients are found in meat, fish, milk and some fruits.
 This shows that these are the nutrients we are built on.

-- The minerals and vitamins in plants are absorbed less well than meat and fish.
-For example, iron from a meat source [Heme Iron] is absorbed much better than iron from a plant source [Non Heme].
+• The minerals and vitamins in plants are absorbed less well than meat and fish.
+For example, iron from a meat source (Heme Iron) is absorbed much better than iron from a plant source (Non Heme).
 Explanation of iron .

-- Most plants will kill most animals.
+• Most plants will kill most animals.

-- Plants should be looked at more as medicine – in small doses and with great care and only in cases of illness.
+• Plants should be looked at more as medicine – in small doses and with great care and only in cases of illness.

-- Plants have absorption inhibitors of important minerals.
-Cabbage, for example, disrupts the thyroid gland and its treatment with iodine.
+• Plants have absorption inhibitors of important minerals.
+Cabbage for example disrupts the thyroid gland and its treatment with iodine.

-- It makes sense that we don’t need leaves because they lack calories: spinach, kale, bok choy, lettuce and all the green leaves.
+• It makes sense that we don’t need leaves because they lack calories: spinach, kale, bok choy, lettuce and all the green leaves.

 Seeds – no